ENE459 Seminar: Energy Challenges and Energy Production in the 21st Century

 - Deal critically with various sources of information on global energy resources and should be able evaluate the limitations of global fossil and renewable resources in the future energy mix.

-- Communicate and bridge the gap between economical and technologically problems related to energy production and feasible/realistic time scales to identify cost efficient solutions.
+- Communicate and bridge the gap between economical and technologically problems related to energy production and feasible/realistic time scales to identify cost and energy efficient solutions.

 - Evaluate external costs related to energy production, including the impact on environment and health.